 Over the past two years, we had many conversations with patients suffering from eczema as we started to research and develop an eczema ointment.
 Itching is one common symptom faced by nearly all of these patients, regardless of their sex and age.

-How to stop itch?
+How to stop the itch?

-Will power is often not enough.
+Willpower is often not enough.
 Here are some tips that can help:

 1. Try the cold compress.
 Apply ice or frozen food on itchy spots.
 This will reduce the severity of itch or stops itch all together in some cases.
-It turns out that cold temperature activate the same nerve fibers that transmit the itching sensation.
+It turns out that cold temperature activates the same nerve fibers that transmit the itching sensation.
 So we are just fooling the body to think it is cold rather than itching.

 We hope this blog was helpful.
 Please share it with your friends.
 If you wish to read future articles on attaining healthier skin, please subscribe to our newsletter.
 If you have comments or suggestions for future blog topics, please contact us.